David Rittenhouse: United States Mint

 David Rittenhouse was treasurer of Pennsylvania from 1777 to 1789, and with these skills and the help of George Washington, he became the first director of the United States Mint.

 On April 2, 1792, the United States Mint opened its doors, but would not produce coins for almost four months.
 Rittenhouse believed that the design of a coin reflected the sophistication and culture of a country.
-The first coins were made from flatware that was provided by Washington himself on the morning of July 30, 1792.
+The first coins were made from flatware that was provided by George Washington on the morning of July 30, 1792.
 The coins were hand-struck by Rittenhouse, to test the new equipment, and were given to Washington as a token of appreciation for his contributions to making the United States Mint a reality.
 The coin design had not been approved by Congress.
 Coin production on a large scale did not begin until 1793.
 Rittenhouse resigned from the Mint on June 30, 1795, due to poor health.
 In 1871 Congress approved a commemorative medal in his honor.